comphilip/koreader-wiki/Development-and-Debugging-on-Android.md

 LD_PRELOAD='/usr/$LIB/libstdc++.so.6' emulator -avd Nexus_5X_API_23
 ```

+**Note:** Some emulators are broken for different reasons.
+Please check known working emulator at the end of this document.

 # Install generated apk on device:
 `./kodev run android` will automatically take care of it for you, but besides installing the APK through the usual means (e.g., dragging it onto the emulator, copying it over to the device and manually installing it) you can also run ADB yourself: